lee-soft/LuCI-on-TP-Link-Archer-AX1500/README.md

 ## What the script does

-1. Downloads `luci-deploy.zip` from lee-soft.com
+1. Downloads `luci-deploy.zip` from lee-soft github
 2. Extracts and deploys vanilla OpenWrt Lua modules to `/usr/lib/lua/luci/`
 3. Configures the UCI luci config (mediaurlbase, themes)
 4. Sets the root password to empty